josh0036/cloverleaf/README.md

 # cloverleaf
+-check Item Price must faster than typing in Ecom.

+---- Upcoming features -----
-Use to create and track pull out
+Use to create and track pull-out (For Clover and SGDN) Use to check items for inventory